tedneward/lolcomp/README.md

 # lolcomp
 A practice harness for building a language (LOLCODE, in this case)

+Requires:

-Requires `antlr` tool to be installed and on the PATH someplace.
+* `antlr` tool to be installed and on the PATH someplace.
 Easiest way to do this: `brew install antlr`.
+Note that I've included the (as-of-this-writing) latest ANTLR JAR file in the repository, mostly for easier reference when running the `grun` tool, but it will be helpful to have ANTLR installed globally when working with some of the grammars.
+Used ANTLR 4.10.
+* `gradle` and some flavor of build JDK (a la OpenJDK or whatever the JDK-*du-jour* is).
+Used Gradle 7 and OpenJDK 17.
+* `dotnet`.
+Used .NET 6.0.
+* `make`.
+Most flavors of make would work.
+Used GNU make 3.81 (apple-darwin).

+# Quick-and-dirty Build
+`make all` from top-level directory.

 # Generate LOLCode grammars
 Since I don't anticipate adding anything to the existing LOLCode language (he said, knowing he probably would given half a chance and any reasonable chance of success), I'm not hooking the grammar-generation into the various build steps (yet).